 11. I can be completely alone out in public if I want to.
 I can run through the woods, up a mountain, or on an old country road.
 There is such a peace about running where nobody else is.

 12. Unexpected experience.
-I was running around a golf course around midnight as I like to do occasionally, and I heard the most BLOOD-CURDLING scream.
+I was running around a golf course around midnight, as I like to do occasionally, and I heard the most BLOOD-CURDLING scream.
 It froze me right there like ice.
 I could not move.
 I was questioning whether it really happened as it made no sense at all to suddenly hear this piercing scream right in front of me – and there was nothing there.
 I stood rock solid for more than just a couple minutes.
 I was looking with my eyes, but I was too afraid to move my head.
 It was a scream as if a banshee had just escaped from hell right in front of my face.
 As I had scanned the entire area in front of me and found no reason for it, and was about to doubt my sanity, I started to look upwards a bit.
 Then a bit more.
-Then I saw what must have been the noisemakers but to this day I don’t know if they can make this noise.
-I saw two very large owls on the high-power lines about 30 feet off the street level.
-They were sitting close to each other and I think facing my direction, but I couldn’t tell because the streetlight gave such glare.
+I saw what must have been the noisemakers, but to this day I don’t know if they can make this noise.
+There were two very large owls on the high-power lines about 30 above.
 Does anyone know, can an OWL make a scream like a demon possessed?
 I might have to Wiki that.

 14. Running through the rain when it’s warm reminds me of being a little kid and going out specifically because it IS raining outside, just to play.

 15. Running through the rain when it’s cold reminds me of Air Force basic training, which wasn’t all THAT bad an experience.
-I think that is probably a one-percenter experience.
+I think that is probably another 1 percenter experience.

 16. I love to sweat.
 In my mind it means I’ve done something positive.
-I think growing up I heard my parents and friends and friends’ dads say – “Go sweat a little bit, it’s good for you!”
+I think growing up I heard many adults say – “Go sweat a little bit, it’s good for you!”
 I feel good when I start sweating because I’m doing something physical too.
 Like I’m pushing myself to do something that the body wouldn’t do on it’s own.
 I’m showing the body that the mind is in control.
 If it says “RUN!”, the body runs.
 I like how that works.

 17. I can wear my comfy nike socks and running shoes.
 This might not seem like a big deal to you, but living in Florida, Thailand, and Hawaii flip-flops (slippahs, Hawaiians say) are the standard.
-No sense wearing hot comfortable running shoes to work and to the mall.
 But, when I run, I can wear the most comfortable shoes I have!

 19. When I’m in a running program it gives me energy all the time.
-When I’m not running for a few weeks I feel lazy and tired a lot of the time.
-Running keeps the energy level up.
+When I’m not running for a few weeks I feel lazy and tired much of the time.
+Running keeps the energy levels up.

 20. It puts me in a good mood.
 I’m consistently more positive than I already am.
 I might think that I’m my same old self when I’m not in steady running mode.
 Then, I’ll go out and run and I realize – wow, I was missing something.
 There’s a definite difference when I compare “Vern not running” vs. “Vern in running mode going every other day”.
 A substantial difference.

 22. I run so I can eat a little more of what I like to eat.
 I love pizza and other bread and pasta products.
-Because I run I can eat more of these things than maybe the average person with my same metabolism can eat.
+Because I run, I can eat more of these things than maybe the average person with my same metabolism.
 I will do nearly anything to be able to eat more pizza.
 In Thailand when I stayed in a small village in the countryside I would drive an hour each way on the motorcycle to go to the next biggest town to get some pizza!
 It was a must, not an “extra”.